 The work of a mathematician is to solve problems.
-Developing problem-solving skills-such as the ability to understand the problem context, make sense of the issue at hand, and find or create the tools needed to solve the problem-is a vital part of school mathematics.
-This is because ultimately, the ability to reason with and make sense of fundamental standards, skills, and facts is what makes them useful and usable (Ball & Bass, 2003).
+Key steps in solving problems include understanding the problem context, making sense of the issue at hand, and then finding or creating the tools needed to solve the problem.
+Developing these problem-solving skills is an important part of school mathematics.
+In particular, the idea of sense-making in mathematics problem-solving presents an interesting challenge to what we know about school mathematics.
+School mathematics is full of standards, skills, and facts to know; while these are fundamental to learning mathematics, being able to reason with these standards, skills, and facts moves them to being useful and usable and is at the heart of learning mathematics (Ball & Bass, 2003).

 What does it mean to make sense of mathematics?
 Schoenfeld (1992) describes what it means to think mathematically as "...developing a mathematical point of view... and developing competence with tools of the trade, and using those tools in the service of the goal of understanding structure" (p.1).
 Put another way, "Understanding is the key to becoming a mathematician.
-Understanding what a problem is asking, understanding how to come up with a strategy to solve the problem, and understanding enough to write or draw in detail how to solve the problem... is crucial to becoming a competent and confident mathematician" (Ostrow, 1999, p.
+Understanding what a problem is asking, understanding how to come up with a strategy to solve the problem, understanding enough to write or draw in detail how to solve the problem ... is crucial to becoming a competent and confident mathematician" (Ostrow, 1999, p.
 4).
 It is important for students to make sense of mathematical ideas themselves as they work toward mathematical proficiency.
 However, Ball and Bass (2003) point out that "making sense refers to making mathematical ideas sensible, or perceptible, and allows for understanding based only on personal conviction" (p.
 29).
 Individual sense-making is just a first step in developing mathematical understanding and reasoning; opening up individual thinking to discussion and critique in a community of learners allows for the development of a collective set of practices and norms that is the backbone of mathematical reasoning (Yackel & Hanna, 2003).
 The mathematics classroom, then, becomes the community of practice within which students "develop the appropriate mathematical habits and dispositions of interpretation and sense-making" (Schoenfeld, 1992, p.13).